pryv/dev-site/Admin.md

 ### DELETE `/channels/<channel id>`

-Irreversibly deletes the given channel with all the contexts and events it contains.
+Irreversibly deletes the given channel with all the folders and events it contains.
 TODO: given the criticality of this operation, make it set an expiration time to data in order to allow undo functionality?

 #### Query string parameters

-* `deleteChannelData` (must be `true`): Required for safety if the deleted channel contains contexts or events, ignored otherwise.
+* `deleteChannelData` (must be `true`): Required for safety if the deleted channel contains folders or events, ignored otherwise.

 #### Specific errors

-* 400 (bad request), id `MISSING_PARAMETER`: There are contexts and/or events in the channel and the `deleteChannelData` parameter is missing.
+* 400 (bad request), id `MISSING_PARAMETER`: There are folders and/or events in the channel and the `deleteChannelData` parameter is missing.